Lebanese officials tried to secure explosive chemicals days before Beirut blast

 Little hope for accountability

-Once the ammonium nitrate reached Warehouse 12, it became ensnarled in the murky limbo of Beirut's notoriously corrupt port.
+Once the ammonium nitrate reached Warehouse 12, it became snarled in the murky limbo of Beirut's notoriously corrupt port.

 All the Lebanese political factions maintain a presence at the port and use the facility for smuggling and to extract bribes, said Riad Kobaissi, an investigative journalist with the Lebanese TV channel Al Jadeed.